ufal/npfl114/exam/questions.md

   - Problems with saturating non-linearities (and again, why batch normalization helps; you can also discuss why NLL helps with saturating non-linearities on the output layer).
-  - Gradient clipping (and the difference between clipping individual weights or the gradient as a whole).
+  - Gradient clipping (and the difference between clipping individual gradient elements or the gradient as a whole).

 - **Convolution**
   Write down equations of how convolution of a given image is computed.
 Assume the input